usegalaxy-eu/ansible-fw-glxeu-generic/README.md

 the "prefix" and "services" variables listed above.
-(At this writing, there is no obvious way to reset individual network or service lists to empty with `ansible.posix.firewalld` v.1.5.4.) **USE THIS OPTION WITH CAUTION, AS IT MIGHT AFFECT TOTALLY UNRELATED, BUT REQUIRED, FIREWALL SETTINGS MADE BY OTHER SUBSYSTEMS, SUCH AS FORWARDING RULES FOR DOCKER CONTAINERS!**
+(At this writing, there is no obvious way to reset individual network or service lists to empty with `ansible.posix.firewalld` v.1.5.4.) **USE THIS OPTION WITH CAUTION, AS IT RESETS THE GLOBAL STATE OF THE IP FILTER AND MIGHT WIPE TOTALLY UNRELATED, BUT REQUIRED, FIREWALL SETTINGS MADE BY OTHER SUBSYSTEMS, SUCH AS FORWARDING RULES FOR DOCKER CONTAINERS!**